-Assets that are held by Group under leases which transfer to the Group substantially all the risks and rewards of ownership are classified as being held under finance leases.
-Leases which do not transfer substantially all the risks and rewards of ownership to the Group are classified as operating leases.
+In the comparative period, as a lessee the Group classified leases as finance leases if the leases transferred substantially all the risks and rewards of ownership to the Group.
+Leases which did not transfer substantially all the risks and rewards of ownership to the Group were classified as operating leases.